 |Low Strike/Low Block||2||Wild||2|

-One of the things that makes the Swords of Valour game different from other games is the ability to collect Character Cards that represent real people that you have met.
-You can collect Character Cards from the members of the Swords of Valour and their friends.
+One of the things that makes Five Minute Sword Fight different from other games is the ability to collect Character Cards from REAL people that you have meet.
+You can collect Character Cards from the members of the Swords of Valour and their friends at events that they are at (or purchase them from our store).
 These Character Cards come in two types, Fighter and Support.
 A Fighter cards are printed vertically and Support cards are printed horizontally.
 These cards have abilities that change the strategies of how you play The Swords of Valour Card Game.

 Starting with the first player at the start of the game before they play a strike card, they may choose one (1) Fighter card or one (1) support card and place that card in front of them.
 These Character cards will remain in play the whole game.
 This card will stay in play until another card makes you discard it.
 After the Strike card is played, the next player to the left now may choose a Character card to play before playing their Block card.
 This continues for each player.
 Only one Character card may be in play at a time.
 IE, there can only be one (1) Captain Calla Lillie card in play at a time.